\""

 ❌ Redfin cons

-Less agent selection.
-Redfin is currently available in about 100 major US markets.
-But even within those markets, Redfin often only has a few agents to choose from.
+But even within those markets, Redfin often only has a few agents.
 This can make it hard to find a good fit or move fast if the best choices aren’t available.
 You’ll get more agent selection from brands like Clever, which has a network of 19,000 agents and nationwide coverage.

 Agents might not be a local expert.
-Because there are only a few Redfin agents in each major city, you may end up with an agent who doesn't understand the ins and outs of your local market.
+Because there are typically only a few Redfin agents in each major city, you may end up with an agent who doesn't understand the ins and outs of your local market.

 High minimum fees might limit your savings.
 Redfin has different minimum fees in each market.
 A $3,000 minimum fee is standard for most discount real estate brokers, but Redfin's fees are as high as $8,000 in certain areas — meaning you'll pay more than a 1.5% listing fee if your home price is below $500,000.